MarvinOuma/BookManager/README.md

 # BookManager

 This is a simple book management CLI application built with Python and SQLAlchemy.
-It allows you to add, list, and delete books along with their authors and genres.
+It allows you to add, list, delete, update books along with their authors, genres, publishers, and publication years.

 ## Features

-- Add books with author and genre information.
+- Add books with author, genre, publisher, and publication year information.
 - List all books in the database.
+- Search books by title, author, or genre.
+- Update existing book entries.
 - Delete books interactively.
+- Manage publishers (add, list, delete).
 - Seed the database with initial data.

 ## Setup